HITECHCRIME/HC_SG245_Your_Spirit_Online/README.md

 ```
 login for your lost souls
-what you saw veiled thru the digits
+gotta tell me what you really saw
+veiled thru the digits
 on ones and zeros made a living
 fleeting egos in the space of cold

-all of em bonding, nest of rot
+all of em bonded, nest of rot
-through the net,
+through the net botnets
-botnets still casted programs
-onto self
+casted programs onto self

+talking to each other what is what

 made it offline
+made it offline
+made it offline

+made it offline
+made it offline
+made it offline

+1:08
+pass on the pad coz it says what is right
+dials on track, we are aligned
+keep us aflight

 ```